OpenVisualCloud/Media-Transport-Library/doc/convert.md

 The default function `st20_<src_format>_to_<dest_format>` will attempt to use the maximum SIMD level supported on the platform.
 Users can also specify the maximum SIMD level by calling `st20_<src_format>_to_<dest_format>_simd`.

-For detailed API usage, please refer to [st_convert_api.h](../include/st_convert_api.h) and [st_convert_internal.h](../include/st_convert_internal.h).

-### The DMA Helper API

-During the conversion of ultra-high-definition video frames, the LLC load miss rate can be high due to wide-ranging memory access.
-To reduce the LLC load miss, we have introduced a DMA helper for the convert API.
-The source data is preloaded into the software cache blocks with the DMA engine before the SIMD batch processing, so the SIMD load functions can always hit the cache.

-This API is implemented with synchronous dma_copy, so the conversion speed is not always optimized.
-It is particularly helpful for 4K or 8K scenarios.

-To use the functions `st20_<src_format>_to_<dest_format>_dma`, you need to first acquire the DMA device and pass the st_udma_handle to the function.
-For information on DMA device creation, please refer to [dma_sample.c](../app/sample/dma/dma_sample.c).

 For detailed API usage, please refer to [st_convert_api.h](../include/st_convert_api.h).

 ## Supported Conversion